(608) 775-2331 or (800) 362-9567, ext. 52331

 Physicians Mark Saxton & Sig Gundersen III provide expert surgical care for kids.

-Children have special needs that require special care close to home, which is why Gundersen Lutheran is proud to offer the pediatric surgery expertise of Mark Saxton, MD, FACS
+Children have special needs that require special care close to home, which is why Gundersen Health System is proud to offer the pediatric surgery expertise of Mark Saxton, MD, FACS

 , a board-certified pediatric surgeon.
 Dr. Saxton's services are in addition to the pediatric surgery skills of Sig Gundersen, III, MD, FACS

-, who has been performing pediatric surgery at Gundersen Lutheran for years.
+, who has been performing pediatric surgery at Gundersen for years.

 Dr. Saxton specializes in minimally invasive surgery, using the laparoscope or thoracoscope to operate within the abdomen or chest of infants as small as nine pounds.
 In addition, he brings with him the ability to repair chest wall deformities in children and adolescents, especially pectus excavatum defects, using the same minimally invasive techniques.
 His theory is small scars result in big smiles from the children he works with.

 Drs.
 Saxton and Gundersen provide a full range of surgical services including:

 - Prenatal consultation for newborn surgical conditions, such as abdominal wall defects.

 - Diagnostic laparoscopy and treatment of acute or chronic abdominal pain or other conditions, including cholecystectomy, splenectomy or excisional biopsy of suspicious masses.

 - Hernias and hydroceles.